slowphil/texmacs-win-builder/README.md

 ## Requirements

-- Disk space needed for the building environment : about 5 GB.
+- Disk space needed for the building environment : about 5.5 GB.

 - Internet access (with large bandwidth, preferably)

 - Beyond the download times, the more cpu cores, the better.
 As an indication, with 250 Mb/s internet bandwith and 4-core cpu, the complete process takes ~30 min.
 If your internet connection is slower it can last several hours...

-## Key files that drive the build process (where to look in case of problems)
+## Key files that drive the build process of TeXmacs (where to look in case of problems)

-After unpacking [the released executable](https://github.com/slowphil/texmacs-win-builder/releases/download/0.94/texmacs-win-sdk-installer-0.94.7z.exe), the setup-tm-sdk.bat batch file is run.
-It will download and setup the build environment, open an MSys2 shell, fetch the current version of build-tm.sh script and run it (even if the released executable seems outdated, it "update itself" to the latest buiding script).
+After unpacking [the released executable](https://github.com/slowphil/texmacs-win-builder/releases/download/0.95/texmacs-win-sdk-installer-0.95.7z.exe), the setup-tm-sdk.bat batch file is run.
+It will download and setup the build environment, fetch the current version of build-tm.sh script and run it (even if the released executable seems outdated, it "update itself" to the latest buiding script), and finally open an MSys2 shell.

 build-tm.sh will

-- invoke pacman to download readily-built dependencies needed by TeXmacs (qt4, freetype, ...).
+- invoke pacman to download readily-built dependencies needed by TeXmacs (freetype, ...).

-- (re-)build three of the dependencies from source using makepkg-mingw: poppler-qt4 (the readily-built package has an option that prevents TeXmacs to start), wget and guile1.8 (that are not available already built - for guile we use the sibling repo [mingw-w64-guile1.8](https://github.com/slowphil/mingw-w64-guile1.8))
+- pull or (re-)build four of the dependencies from source using makepkg-mingw: qt4 (no longer available in Msys2 repos, we pull a binary of the latest version in the msys2 repos that [we copied here](https://github.com/slowphil/mingw-w64-qt4)), a prebuilt binary of [poppler-qt4](https://github.com/slowphil/mingw-w64-poppler-qt4), wget and guile1.8 (that are not available in msys2 repos - for guile we use the binary released in the sibling repo [mingw-w64-guile1.8](https://github.com/slowphil/mingw-w64-guile1.8))

 - pull the sibling repo [mingw-w64-texmacs](https://github.com/slowphil/mingw-w64-texmacs) and invoke makepkg-mingw to build it.
 The details of the build options are set in the PKGBUILD of that repo : it will pull the latest svn source, possibly apply patches, then compile, and finally bundle everything that is needed to install on a windows machine in an executable installer (as well as an executable 7z archive for those needing/wanting a "portable" installation).

+## Making of the sdk installer itself

+Clone this repo in an pre-existing Msys2 install, or in a Linux machine (windows not needed).
+Then run pack_texmacs_sdk_installer.sh.
+See details in the script itself.